Jack-Kemp/dmt/README.md

 	git clone https://github.com/ITensor/ITensor

 Now follow the install instructions in the INSTALL file (alternatively you can read them online [here](http://www.itensor.org/docs.cgi?page=install&vers=cppv3)).
 Notice you need a C++ compiler which supports C++17, so if, for example, you have an ancient LTS version of Ubuntu, you may need to update gcc (using apt-get).
 You will also need to have development LAPACK and BLAS libraries.
-(Ulimately I recommend [Intel MKL] (https://software.intel.com/content/www/us/en/develop/documentation/get-started-with-mkl-for-dpcpp/top.html).
+(Ulimately I recommend [Intel MKL](https://software.intel.com/content/www/us/en/develop/documentation/get-started-with-mkl-for-dpcpp/top.html).

 Then clone this repository: